-Chances are you’ve heard of Botox.
-For years, plastic surgeons have successfully used Botox to combat signs of ageing and treating wrinkles and facial creases.
+For years, plastic surgeons have successfully used botulinum toxin to combat signs of ageing and treating wrinkles and facial creases.
 If you’ve ever looked closely at your face, you may have noticed crow’s feet or those pesky wrinkles starting to form.
-You may even be considering Botox.
-But what is it and could it work for you?
-Let’s find out.

-Botox is actually a brand name for a type of botulinum toxin.
-The toxin is produced by a bacterium called Clostridium botulinum.
-The word ‘toxin’ makes it sound scary, but it’s perfectly safe when administered by a qualified professional.
+Botulinum toxin is produced by a bacterium called Clostridium botulinum.
+The word ‘toxin’ makes it sound scary, but it’s perfectly safe when administered by a qualified professional and prescriber.
 In higher amounts, botulinum toxin can be dangerous.
-However, only weaker, small amounts are used in Botox treatments.
+However, only weaker, small amounts are used in botulinum toxin treatments.

-Injectables such as Botox are a non-surgical way to improve your appearance.
-In the world of facial wrinkles and fine lines, Botox is considered the gold standard.
+Injectables such as botulinum toxin are a non-surgical way to improve your appearance.
+In the world of facial wrinkles and fine lines, Botulinum toxin is considered the gold standard.
 Treatments tend to be quick and use a very small needle that feels a bit like a pinprick.
 As long as your injector is fully qualified and well-trained, your face should still look natural and not frozen in any way.

-During a Botox treatment, a professional injects a small and controlled dose in specific areas of your choice.
-Botox blocks certain nerve signals that make muscles contract.
+During a botulinum toxin treatment, a professional injects a small and controlled dose in specific areas of your choice.
+Botulinum toxin blocks certain nerve signals that make muscles contract.
 It temporarily paralyses and relaxes muscles, softening unwanted wrinkles and fine lines.
 So, after the injection, the muscle can’t contract.
 This relaxing effect can last up to six months, which means you will need to book top-up appointments to maintain your look.
-The result of Botox remains local and doesn’t roam through your body.
+The result of Botulinum toxin remains local and doesn’t roam through your body.

-Although you often think of Botox for turning back the clock, many young patients use Botox as a way to delay lines and wrinkles forming.
+Although you often think of Botulinum toxin for turning back the clock, many young patients use Botulinum toxin as a way to delay lines and wrinkles forming.
 This is useful if you have concerns about signs of ageing developing later in life.
-Reducing the appearance of facial wrinkles is one of the most common treatments for Botox.
-Other areas for Botox treatments include:
+Reducing the appearance of facial wrinkles is one of the most common treatments for Botulinum toxin.
+Other areas for Botulinum toxin treatments include:

 - Frown lines